anitape/vue-in-wordpress-theme/frontend/README.md

 ## 3. Build the Vue project

 To generate physical build files that you have to connect to your WordPress theme, you need to run the command below.
-By running this command Vue generates inside the Vue project <b><i>dist</i></b> folder that will include the physical files.
+By running this command, Vue generates inside the Vue project <b><i>dist</i></b> folder that will include the physical files.

 ```
 npm run build